 - If you’re more interested in nature than science you can also hike the Kwage Mesa Trail where you’ll have a spectacular view of the canyons and mesas of the Pajarito Plateau.

 1. Gila Cliff Dwellings National Monument

-The Gila Cliff Dwellings National Monument is a national monument located in southwestern New Mexico, USA.
+It’s a national monument located in southwestern New Mexico.
 The monument protects a series of ancient cliff dwellings built by the Mogollon people, an Ancestral Puebloan culture, who lived in the area between the 12th and 14th centuries AD.

 The monument includes five cliff dwellings structures, which were built into a series of limestone caves in the Gila Wilderness.
 The dwellings are well-preserved and provide a unique glimpse into the lives of the people who built them.